yewin-mm/job-interview/README.md

 <a name="instruction"></a>
 ### 📝 Instruction
+* Please make sure there is no port are running with `8080` in your machine.
+* There are two ways to run.
+1. Run in your local
+2. Run with docker

+* If you run in your local
   * Make sure MySQL DB version upper 8 is running in your local.
   * Go to MySQL Console and crate database with name `job_interview`.

-* Please make sure there is no port are running with 8080 in your machine, if not so, please change the port.
+* If you run with docker
+  * Go to this application cloned folder with CMD or Terminal.
+  * Type
+  * ```sh
+    docker-compose up -d
+    ```
+  * If you see the logs like `Container yewin_job_interview_container  Started`, that's mean application was successfully run.

+* Facts
   * You can see my Dynamic Reading from `application.properties` file and Salary Calculator based on your input data set.
   * So, if you want to add new currency, just add your currency and value in `application.properties`.
   * I just load data one time when the application was started.
-* Please note that there were `a lot of differences format`, not only changing currencies but also changing positions <br> and sometimes, two currencies are there and some are unstructured format.
+  * Please note that there were `a lot of differences format`, not only changing currencies but also changing positions <br>
+  and sometimes, two currencies are there and some are unstructured format.
 Even some have character encoding issue and also some are not valid data.
   * For the differences format, please see the file `/resources/jobinfo-data/sample-differences-format-data.txt`.
   * I control all the things as much as I can and convert it to BAHT currency which is use as default currency in this application.

 <a name="testing"></a>